 By many standards, Barack Obama has been the greenest President in our lifetime.
 Sure, he still has lots to do, and in his State of the Union address (full text and video at this link) he talked about that last nigth.
 He said he won’t back down from sensible environmental regulation; he’s committed do moving forward […]

-Author: Jeremy Bloom
+All posts from Jeremy Bloom

 As you prepare for your day of Thanksgiving – and we do have lots to be thankful for – here are a few ideas that the Earth will thank you for.
 Top 10 ways to green your Thanksgiving (via Red Green & Blue)